 As you can see it’s written if the driver fails.
 You can use this option to install the previous version of the driver.

 “system thread exception not handled” error comes with a file name, which is occurring this error.
 File Name could be similar to iaisp64.sys, atikmdag.sys, nvlddmkm.sys or can be different.
 You can fix this error, by changing that file name.
 So, Windows OS will not able to detect that faulty file.

-Before starting this process, first, note down file name from BSOD error screen.
+Before starting this process, first, note down the file name from the BSOD error screen.

 Step: 2 Now, type the following command and press enter to change default directory to directory of driver folder.

-Step: 3 To rename the file name use the following command.
+Step: 3 To rename the file name using the following command.
 I am giving just an example, you need to enter an actual file name in this command.

 ren DriverFileName.sys DriverFileName.old (Replace DriverFileName with the file name, which is causing this BSOD error.)